A team of European researchers is working on a system capable of producing breathable oxygen from simulated samples of lunar dust.

 To be precise: the passage of a current through the regolith immersed in this salt causes the extraction of oxygen and the conversion of the regolith into usable metal alloys.
 And it is no coincidence that this process was developed by Metalysis.
 Metalsys is a UK based company that uses this technique to produce metals and alloys.
 Beth Lomax collaborated with Metalysis while she was working on her PhD, and is now leveraging the concept at ESTEC.

-ESTEC's approach to regolith is also interesting which, after releasing its oxygen, turns into a metal.
-The team is currently examining various ways to harness this metal in a lunar environment.
+ESTEC's approach to regolith is also interesting, which, after releasing its oxygen, transforms into a metal.
+The team is currently investigating various ways to harness this metal in a lunar environment.
 For example by transforming it into compounds for 3D printing (I talked about it a while ago in an article hosted by Beppe Grillo's blog).